doc4d/docs/docs/ORDA/orda-events.md

 The function receives an [*event* object](#event-parameter) as parameter.

-If this event [throws](../commands/throw) an error, it will not stop the undergoing action.
+If this function [throws](../commands/throw) an error, it will not stop the undergoing action.

 :::note